Tangerines and oranges are citrus fruits that are often confused for one another.

 A handful of studies have looked at the effects of orange consumption, particularly orange juice consumption, on various health factors.

-A comprehensive study found that drinking orange juice decreased DNA damage.
+One study found that drinking orange juice decreased DNA damage.
 The study concluded that vitamin C, in conjunction with other plant compounds present in oranges, likely played an active role in the decrease in damage (10).

 Another study found that people who drank two cups of orange juice daily for 12 months had lower “bad” LDL cholesterol levels and lower total cholesterol than non-orange juice drinkers (11).